-We have named persons within the nursery who take lead responsibility for safeguarding and co-ordinate child protection and welfare issues, known as the Designated Safeguarding Leads (DSL), there is always at least one designated person on duty during all opening hours of the setting.

-These designated persons will receive comprehensive training at least every two years and update their knowledge on an ongoing basis, but at least once a year.
+We have named persons within the nursery who take lead responsibility for safeguarding and co-ordinate child protection and welfare issues, known as the Designated Safeguarding Leads (DSL), there is always at least one designated person on duty during the opening hours of the setting.
+The designated persons will receive comprehensive training at least every two years and update their knowledge on an ongoing basis, but at least once a year.

 The nursery DSL's liaise with the local authority children's social care team, undertakes specific training, including a child protection training course, and receives regular updates to developments within this field.
-They in turn support the ongoing development and knowledge update of all staff on the team.
+They in turn support the ongoing development and knowledge of the staff team with regular safeguarding updates.